Five Technologies That Can Disrupt Rocket Propulsion System

 - The by-product of this unit will be water which will be utilized to meet the drinking water needs in a passenger aircraft.
 The unit will decrease the dead weight of the aircraft since the propulsion system is likely to replace water storage units inside aircraft.

-- Airbus’ patent US828244B2 also discloses the use of a fuel cell to satisfy water demand of passenger onboard.
+- Airbus’ patent US828244B2 also discloses the use of a fuel cell to satisfy the water demand of passengers onboard.

 Handpicked Suggestion for you: 4 Disruptive Technologies in Air Navigation System?